boahene/alx-system_engineering-devops/0x00-shell_basics/README.md

 #THE SCRIPTS IN THIS REPO PERFORMS THE FOLLOWING:

-1. Shows working directory #!/bin/bash pwd
+0. Shows working directory #!/bin/bash pwd
+1. display the content list of your current directory #!/bin/bash ls